CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

 ## net_getWhitelist
-Gets the address in the whitelist.
+Gets the CIDR block addresses in the whitelist.

 ### Params
 No parameters